Designing and Facilitating Focus Groups

 For additional information, review the CHID Focus Group Handbook, produced by a group of CHID students in Spring 2012, and updated in Autumn 2012.

-*Exceptions may be made at the CHID Director's discretion, who may request that the proposed facilitator present their topic to CHIDposium for approval.
+*Exceptions may be made at the CHID Chair's discretion, who may request that the proposed facilitator present their topic to CHIDposium for approval.

 Share